godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

     static var a

-Static variables belong to the class, not instances.
+Static variables belong to the class or trait, not instances.
 This means that static variables share values between multiple instances, unlike regular member variables.

-From inside a class, you can access static variables from any function, both static and non-static.
+From inside a class or trait, you can access static variables from any function, both static and non-static.
-From outside the class, you can access static variables using the class or an instance (the second is not recommended as it is less readable).
+From outside the class or trait, you can access static variables using the class or an instance (the second is not recommended as it is less readable).

 .. note::